JustinValentine/Rubiks-Cube-Solver/README.md

   * The MakeMove function breaks down a move into its axis of rotation and its layer number.
 It then calls the necessary functions to perform the move.

 ### Scaning the Cube:
-A color mask is applied to the video stream for each sticker color.
-The masked image is passed to a function where the contours of the image are calculated.
-The contours are sent to a second function where the area of the contours is found, any area greater than some threshold is then drawn and labeled on the final image.
-The sticker data is also recoded into an nxn array.
-This process Is repeated for all faces of the cube.
+1. A color mask is applied to the video stream for each sticker color.
+2. The masked image is passed to a function where the contours of the image are calculated.
+3. The contours are sent to a second function where the area of the contours is found, any area greater than some threshold is then drawn and labeled on the final image.
+4. The sticker data recoded into an nxn array.
+5. This process Is repeated for all faces of the cube.
 ![alt text](https://github.com/JustinValentine/RubiksCube/blob/main/Images/CubeScan.png)
 ![alt text](https://github.com/JustinValentine/RubiksCube/blob/main/Images/GreenStickerMask.png)